Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/08_a_shooting_enemy/index.md

   }
 ```

-You will need to import the *CubeRed* model in the `Content` manager.
+You will need to import the *CubeRed* model into the Content manager.

 ## Conclusion

-In this step, we added the ability for the enemies to shoot projectiles at the player.
+In this step, enemies can shoot at the player during their main phase.

 | ![A shooting enemy](images/ch08_final-screen.png) |
 | :-----------------------------------------------------------------------------------------------: |
 | **Figure 8-2: Final screenshot, a shooting enemy** |

-We also added a `hp` field to the player, and a `RemoveHp` function to handle the player's health.
-The enemy main phase now has a state machine to handle the shooting logic.
-We also added a `GameOver` function to the `Game1` class, which is called when the player's hp reaches 0.
+We also added HP to the player, a `RemoveHp` function, and a `GameOver` call when HP reaches 0.
+The enemy main phase now includes a small state machine for shooting logic.

 In the next step, we will take profit of our new enemy behaviour to create waves of enemies, and orchestrate their entrance and exit.